rool78/rool78.github.io/content/articles/switching-coroutine-dispatchers.md

 ) : ViewModel() {

     private fun doSomething(list: List<String>) {
-        viewModelScope.launch { // By default, build-in viewModelScope uses the main dispatcher val result = withContext(defaultDispatcher) { // withContext allow us to change the coroutine context, in this case we use it to change the CoroutineDispatcher to the default expensiveUseCase(list)
+        viewModelScope.launch { // By default, built-in viewModelScope uses the main dispatcher val result = withContext(defaultDispatcher) { // withContext allow us to change the coroutine context, in this case we use it to change the CoroutineDispatcher to the default expensiveUseCase(list)
             }